MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -Run the following command: "python -m PyInstaller --onefile program_name.py"

     TO DO
+        -Create a new View, "Stress":
+            -Show the value for R explicitly in the graph (ex.
+In upper right corner) -Change the color of the graph when curving up vs down

+        -Organize exports into different folders

         -Create a functionality to move each layer up and down in the stack

-        -Create a new View, "Stress":
-            -Shows the "stacked" stack and curve side by side -Show the value for R explicitly in the graph (ex.
-In upper right corner) -Change the color of the graph when curving up vs down -All the other Views should only be the stack in different modes

         -Create an "export as excel" button that:
             -creates an excel sheet of all the current values in the material{} dictionary